AdaCore/spark2014/docs/lrm/source/packages.rst

 lamp driver or display. |SPARK| provides a mechanism to indicate whether a read or write is always significant.

+In |SPARK|, the terms *volatile type* and *volatile object* are defined as per Ada RM C.6(8/3).
+An *effectively volatile type* is a volatile type or an array type to which the Volatile_Components aspect has been applied.
+An *effectively volatile object* is a volatile object or an object of an array type to which Volatile_Components has been applied.

-External state is a variable declared as Volatile or a state abstraction which represents one or more volatile variables (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).
+External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).

 Four Boolean valued *properties* of external states that may be specified are